gabriellandau/ItsNotASecurityBoundary/README.md

 ## Fine, But We Can Still Easily Stop It

 FineButWeCanStillEasilyStopIt is a kernel driver that demonstrates how to detect and stop the ItsNotASecurityBoundary exploit.
-Because a third-party kernel driver cannot safely modify the internal workings of Code Integrity, it must use a someone-complicated process to identify and block the exploit while minimizing false positives that can interrupt benign system behavior.
+Because a third-party kernel driver cannot safely modify the internal workings of Code Integrity, it must use a somewhat-complicated process to identify and block the exploit while minimizing false positives that can interrupt benign system behavior.
 A proper fix within CI itself would be much simpler.

 ### Disclosure Timeline and Fix